Williams–Brice Stadium: Renovations

 The stadium's first major renovation began in 1970, when the grass surface was replaced with AstroTurf.
 From 1971 to 1972, the west grandstand was completely rebuilt, with the addition of an upper deck.
 Capacity increased to 54,000.
 The renovation was funded by the estate of Martha Williams Brice and Thomas Hardin Brice, who left some of their estate to USC for stadium renovation and expansion.
+Martha Williams Brice was a member of the family who owned Williams Furniture Corporation in Sumter, South Carolina, and for whom the furniture company was named.
 Her late husband, Thomas Hardin Brice, played football for the Gamecocks from 1922 to 1924.
 In their honor, the expanded stadium was officially renamed Williams–Brice Stadium on September 8, 1972 by a bequeath from their nephews Tom and Phil Edwards.

 In 1982, the east grandstands were finally double-decked, increasing capacity to 72,400.
 However, unlike the west grandstand, the east grandstand was never rebuilt, and is the only remaining portion of the original 1934 structure.
 During the 1983–84 offseason, at the urging of new coach Joe Morrison, the university removed the AstroTurf and replaced it with natural grass.

 Over the last 10 years, nearly $30 million of renovations and improvements have taken place at Williams–Brice Stadium, bringing the official capacity to 80,250.
 The addition of the upper deck in the south end zone includes "The Zone," which is an 11000 sqft banquet facility located in a prime seating location.
 The box seats, executive suites, and athletic training facilities at the stadium have also been upgraded.
 Just prior to the 2008 football season the stadium underwent a complete upgrade to the main sound system.
 During this upgrade the school added a large array of subwoofers under the scoreboard to enhance the "feel" of their entrance music (the theme song to 2001: A Space Odyssey).
 Installation of this system was done by local Columbia company ACS Sound and Lighting.